onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-03465
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: honolulu

-    The VNF or PNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds.
+    The VNF or PNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds if ":partial-lock" is supported.

 .. req::
     :id: R-63935